[Observing Sessions]

 Red Lights at Night

 Visitors should bring a flashlight with RED light to use for the walk from the parking lot to the observatory and for reading star maps.
 This can be as simple as covering the front of a regular flashlight with several layers of red plastic.
+Free apps are also available for download that turn your smart phone screen RED.
 No white lights or automobile lights are allowed near the observing area after dusk.
 Use RED flashlights to preserve night vision and please keep them pointed downward!
+Flashlights can be purchased from Orion Telescopes & Binoculars.

 From US 131:

-Exit at D Avenue (Exit 44) and travel approximately 4 miles east on D Avenue to N. Westnedge.
-Turn right on N. Westnedge and go approximately one mile and turn left at the Kalamazoo Nature Center sign.
+Exit at D Avenue (Exit 44) and travel approximately 4 miles east on D Ave to North Westnedge.
+Turn right on North Westnedge and go approximately one mile and turn left at the Kalamazoo Nature Center sign.

 From Interstate 94: